scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 ```

 > **Remark**:
-> `usize` stands for "Unsigned Size Type", which in most modern computer is a 64-bit unsigned integer type.
+> `usize` stands for "Unsigned Size Type", which in the most modern computer is a 64-bit unsigned integer type.
 > While we can use other integer types such as `u8` (unsigned 8-bit integer) or
 > `i32` (signed 32-bit integer), let's stick with `usize` for this lab.